sssngth/documents-and-policies/Lido Ethereum Block Proposer Rewards Policy.md

 ### A.1.III Monitoring

-Spec is being refined as MEV-boost specs and relay API are being finalized, meanwhile please refer to https://hackmd.io/@george-avs/SyGqpItIc for the general gist.

-Monitoring was implemented (note of Nommiebot?), [provided for individual setup](https://github.com/lidofinance/ethereum-validators-monitoring) or leveraged, e.g. from third parties supported by [Lido ecosystem grants](https://research.lido.fi/t/rfp-ethereum-censorability-monitor/3330), to:
+Monitoring was implemented, made publicly accessible through channels such as the [Lido Fees Dashboard](https://fees-monitoring.lido.fi/), provided for individual setup like the [Ethereum-Validators-Monitoring (E-V-M)](https://github.com/lidofinance/ethereum-validators-monitoring) or leveraged, e.g. from third parties supported by Lido ecosystem grants such as [Beaconcha.in](https://research.lido.fi/t/beaconcha-in-block-explorer/2465), [Rated Network](https://research.lido.fi/t/lido-x-rated-api-grant-proposal/2811), and [Neutrality Watch](https://research.lido.fi/t/rfp-ethereum-censorability-monitor/3330), to go along other community resources like Toni Wahrstätter's [MEV-Boost Dashboard](https://mevboost.pics/).

 ### A.1.IV Block Production & Relay Troubleshooting

-In case that operational issues are noticed - e.g. blocks not produced as expected, blocks not being timely unblinded, blocks not being timely created and propagated, blocks being invalid, relays not providing agreed upon data or monitoring APIs, etc. - the NO should temporarily disable the relevant relay(s) until such a time that:
+In case that operational issues are noticed - e.g. blocks not being produced as expected, timely unblinded, timely created and propagated or being invalid, or relays not providing agreed upon data or monitoring APIs, etc. - the NO should temporarily disable the relevant relay(s) until such a time that:
-* (a) The service is sufficiently and satisfactorily restored, or
+* The service is sufficiently and satisfactorily restored, or
-* (b) The DAO and NOs collectively decide that the relay(s) should no longer be used and removed from the relevant vetted list, at which point a DAO vote should be made to do so
+* The DAO and NOs collectively decide that the relay(s) should no longer be used and removed from the relevant vetted list, at which point a DAO vote should be made to do so

 In these cases, the NO should also:
 * Timely inform the rest of the Lido NO community about the issues identified
 * Reach out to the Lido node operator mechanisms (NOM) contributors to notify them of the issues
 * Reach out to the relay operator to understand the source of the issue and report back

-If a NO is found to be "under-performing" as per the mechanism described in [D.4 Monitoring & Penalties](#D4-Monitoring--Penalties) but this is due to issues stemming from a bad relay or malicious block builders interfering with block production, then the NO will not be considered out of compliance with the policy.
+If a NO is found to be "under-performing" as per the mechanism described in [D.4 Monitoring & Penalties](#D4-Monitoring--Penalties) but this is due to issues stemming from a bad relay or malicious block builder interfering with block production, then the NO will not be considered out of compliance with the policy.

 ### A.1.V Relay and Relay Operator Responsibilities & Incident Management
 Given the trusted nature of relays in the MEV-boost context, it behooves relay operators to ensure that they and the relays they operate function effectively, performantly, and efficiently, and that any and all communications are made timely and professionally.

-Relay operators should notify relevant Lido protocol participants - e.g. NOs and the NOM workstream - as soon as possible upon identification of an issue with any of the relays that they operate.
-Notification may be performed through public ([Lido Research forum](https://research.lido.fi/), Lido Discord, etc.) and/or private channels (e.g. group chats) available to them, so that NOs can proceed with appropriate changes to their MEV-boost configurations.
+Relay operators should notify relevant Lido on Ethereum protocol participants - e.g. NOs and the NOM workstream - as soon as possible upon identification of an issue with any of the relays that they operate.
+Notification may be performed through public and/or private channels - e.g. the Lido Research Forum, Lido Discord, group chats, etc. - so that NOs can proceed with appropriate changes to their MEV-boost configurations.

 During an incident, relay operators should provide regular updates with regards to the status of the incident.
 Following the conclusion of the incident, relay operators should provide an incident report or post-mortem that details at minimum the root cause, fixes performed, if/how soon the relay will be back in service, and what steps have been undertaken to prevent the likelihood of similar incidents in the future.
-Additionally, in cases where block production was adversely affected (see [A.1.IV Block Production & Relay Troubleshooting](#A1IV-Block-Production--Relay-Troubleshooting)), relay operators should advise as to what steps will be taken, if any, to reimburse validators for any missed/lost/invalid/etc. blocks and/or incorrect/invalid/inaccurate bids.
+Additionally, in cases where block production was adversely affected - see [A.1.IV Block Production & Relay Troubleshooting](#A1IV-Block-Production--Relay-Troubleshooting) - relay operators should advise as to what steps will be taken, if any, to reimburse validators for any missed/lost/invalid/etc. blocks and/or incorrect/invalid/inaccurate bids.

 Incidents will be reviewed on an ad-hoc basis by the NO and Lido DAO communities.
 These reviews will inform DAO decisions, via vote, regarding whether relay operators and the relays that they operate will continue to be considered vetted and ratified for use by NOs or not.